- How do I obtain General Wage Determinations Issued Under The Davis-Bacon Act?

 (1) Any contractor, or an association representing a contractor, who is likely to seek or to work under a contract containing a particular wage determination, or any laborer or mechanic, or any labor organization which represents a laborer or mechanic, who is likely to be employed or to seek employment under a contract containing a particular wage determination, and,

 If reconsideration of a wage determination has been sought and denied, an appeal for review of the wage determination or its application may be filed with the Administrative Review Board, U.S. Department of Labor, Room S-4309, 200 Constitution Avenue, N.W., Washington, D.C.
 20210.
-Requests for review of wage determinations must be filed, and any new wage determination resulting from the appeal must be issued, before contract award or start of construction where there is no award (or under the National Housing Act, before the date of initial endorsement, or the beginning of construction, whichever occurs first; or under Section 8 of the U.S. Housing Act of 1937, before the date of the housing assistance payments agreement, or the beginning of construction, whichever occurs first).
+Requests for review of a wage determination in connection with a specific contract must be filed, and any new wage determination resulting from the appeal must be issued, before contract award or start of construction where there is no award (or under the National Housing Act, before the date of initial endorsement, or the beginning of construction, whichever occurs first; or under Section 8 of the U.S. Housing Act of 1937, before the date of the housing assistance payments agreement, or the beginning of construction, whichever occurs first).

 The Wage Appeals Board (now the Administrative Review Board) was established by the Secretary of Labor in 1963 to decide, at its discretion, appeals concerning questions of fact and law related to final decisions of the Wage and Hour Division concerning:

-The Administrative Review Board consists of three members, one of whom is designated chairman.
-The members are appointed by the Secretary of Labor and majority vote of the Administrative Review Board is necessary for a decision, except that a decision to hear any appeal may be made by one member.
-The Board can act as fully and finally as the Secretary of Labor concerning the matters within its jurisdiction.
+The members of the Administrative Review Board are appointed by the Secretary of Labor and decisions of the Board shall be by majority vote.
+The Board can act as fully and finally as the Secretary of Labor concerning the matters within its jurisdiction, except that ARB orders are subject to discretionary review by the Secretary as provided in Secretary’s Order 01-2020 or any successor to that order.
 The rules prescribed in 29 CFR, Part 7, "Practice Before Wage Appeals Board", govern the proceedings of the Board.

 VI.
 Contracting Agency Responsibilities